 The pluot — a funny-sounding fruit that one might hesitate to say out loud, but one worthy of the effort.
 They’re sweet, high in vitamin C, and low in calories.
-Honestly, the pluot sounds a lot like our next favorite fruit, and it could be yours too.
+The pluot sounds a lot like our next favorite fruit, and it could be yours too.
 If you’re curious about this hybrid fruit, read on as we attempt to do it justice in the article below.

 What is a Pluot?